fujaba/fulibWarehouse/src/main/scenarios/SimpleTables/SimpleTable.md

 There is a Page with id products-page and with description "button Login | button Scan | Products".
 Shopper has content products-page.

-There is a Content with id plain-table and with tables shop24.

-// There is a Table with id prod-table.
+There is a Table with id prod-table.
+Products page has content prod-table.
-// We write name of products of shop24 into name-list.
+There is a Column with id name-col and with cells name of products of shop24.
-// We write items of products of shop24 into items-list.
+There is a Column with id items-col and with cells items of products of shop24.
-// Prod-table has columns name-list and items-list.
+Prod-table has columns name-col and items-col.

-Products page has content plain-table.

 ![shopper](shopper.html)